pytorch/text/examples/data_pipeline/README.md

 The lookup time: 25.09393248707056 (eager mode) vs. 18.71099873096682 (jit mode)

+## Hugging Face

+This pipeline example shows the application with the vocab text file from Hugging Face ([link](https://s3.amazonaws.com/models.huggingface.co/bert/bert-base-uncased-vocab.txt)).
+The experimental vocab in torchtext library is used here:

+* `torchtext.experimental.transforms.BasicEnglishNormalize` backed by `re2` regular expression library
+* `torchtext.experimental.vocab.Vocab`
+* `ToLongTensor` to convert a list of integers to `torch.tensor`

+The command to run the pipeline:

+    python pipelines.py --pipeline huggingface

+The lookup time: 45.7489246588666 (eager mode) vs. 30.990019195945933 (jit mode)

 ## PyText

 This pipeline example shows the application with the existing `ScriptVocab` in pytext library.
 The `ScriptVocab` instance is built from a text file where a column of vocab tokens are read in sequence.